 You will see the time interval in which the task takes place, in this case, 22-24 July.

-In this case, you will receive an email notification only on the start day (22 July) and on the last day when the task has the deadline (24 July).
+In this case, you will receive an email notification only on the start day (22 July) and on the last day when the task has a deadline (24 July).

 The main difference between the regular due date task and the recurring task is that the recurring task repeats itself every selected day, like a daily workout (you do the full workout each day).
 On the other hand, a regular due date task is not repetitive, it can happen on a single day or it can take place over several days, having a deadline.

-Another difference is the email notifications.
+Another difference is email notifications.
 Mindomo has two types of notifications:

 - First day of the week email contains the following: